Raymond Kolls

 Mr. Kolls has a unique and varied background as a consultant and lawyer.
-He has over twenty years of experience as a senior in-house legal and consulting firm executive and general counsel.
-An attorney by training, he started his career as a trial lawyer and, before entering consulting, served as the general counsel of US public companies in the heavily regulated and intellectual property–intensive life sciences industry.
+He has over thirty years of experience as a senior in-house legal and consulting firm executive and general counsel.
+An attorney by training, he started his career as a trial lawyer and, before entering consulting, served as the general counsel of US public companies in the heavily regulated life sciences industry.
 As a litigator, he has tried cases to verdict including submission of evidence by experts.
 As a general counsel, he has executed over $3.5 billion in mergers and acquisitions and other strategic transactions worldwide.

-Mr. Kolls has significant healthcare experience, including government investigations and False Claims Act litigation.
+Mr. Kolls has significant healthcare experience, including government investigations and False Claims Act (FCA) litigation.
 He has extensive familiarity with litigation management, compliance (including anti-corruption), and the handling of corporate and internal investigations.
 He has led corporate legal departments and teams of external lawyers and consultants on numerous major projects.
 He started his career at the international law firm Morgan Lewis & Bockius, where he practiced labor and employment law for clients such as American Airlines and Major League Baseball.

-Mr. Kolls’ recent representative projects include:
+Mr. Kolls’ select engagements include:

-• Coordinating expert teams in multiple products liability, mass tort, wage and hour, and consumer class action matters involving issues of class certification defense, data analytics, and damages.
+• Coordinating expert teams in products liability, mass tort, wage and hour, and consumer class action matters involving issues of class certification defense, data analytics, and damages.

 • Coordinating a consulting team’s activity on a complex securities litigation matter involving application of the short-swing profit rules to certain classes of derivative securities.